breitsch2/RudysBigNumbers/README.md

 ----

-## BigInteger, BigDecimal and BigRational for Delphi
+## BigInteger, BigDecimal and BigRational for Delphi and C++Builder

 These are implementations of the multi-precision `BigInteger`, `BigDecimal` and `BigRational` types, built from scratch by Rudy Velthuis and now maintained by [TurboPack](https://github.com/TurboPack).